-The definition of a care leaver is a young person aged between 16 and 25 years, who has been ‘looked after’ at some point since they were 14 years old, and would have been in care on or after their 16th birthday.
+A care leaver is a young person who’s aged between 16-25 years, has been ‘looked after’ at some point since they were 14 years old and have been in care on or after their 16th birthday.

 The leaving care age in England is 18 years, although some young people choose to leave care aged 16 or 17.
 A care leaver is entitled to ongoing support from Children’s Services after they leave care – although there are various categories of care leavers which depend on when they were in care, how long for and their age.
 A care leaver may also be entitled to a leaving care service if they were placed with a friend or relative under a Special Guardianship Order.